Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information

 where $\odot$ denotes the element-wise multiplication.

-Second, we use the same fusion approach to fuse salient features with LSTM-based features $F_L$:
+Second, we use the same fusion approach to fuse salient features with trajectory features $F_L$:

-where $W_3,W_4$ are the learnable weight parameters, $\sigma$ is the $Softmax$ function, $\gamma$ is a proxy for shared MLP and $\odot$ denotes the element-wise multiplication.
-Finally, we get the viewport prediction feature $F_E$, which divides the points into points in the viewport and points outside the viewport.
+where $W_3,W_4$ are the learnable weight parameters, $\sigma$ denotes the \textit{Softmax} function, $\gamma$ represents a proxy for the shared MLP, and $\odot$ denotes the element-wise multiplication.
+Finally, the viewport prediction features $F_E$ are obtained, which divide the points into those within the viewport and those outside the viewport.